XRPLF/xrpl-dev-portal/tx_format.md

 Every transaction has the same basic fields, and each type adds a few additional fields that are relevant to that type of transaction.
 Transactions can exist in a signed or unsigned state, but only signed transactions can be submitted to the network and included in ledgers.
 You can either:

 * Construct and sign a transaction yourself before submitting it, or
-* Construct a transaction and submit it, along with your signature, to a `rippled` server to sign and submit all at once.
+* Construct a transaction and submit it, along with your account secret, to a `rippled` server to sign and submit all at once.
 (Transmitting your account secret is dangerous, so you should only do this from within a trusted and/or encrypted sub-net.)

 Multi-signature transactions are [in development](https://wiki.ripple.com/Multisign).